In Mosul, Islamic State turns captured city into fortress

 “Under Islamic State’s tender document, a trench two meters in depth and two meters in width needs to be dug around Mosul,” said a source in the city close to the tendering process.

-The winning contractor will be paid the equivalent of $4,000 for each kilometer of trench, the source said.
+The winning contractor will be paid the equivalent of $4,000 for each kilometre of trench, the source said.

 Interviews with 11 Mosul residents, several of whom fled this month, reveal how Islamic State has created a police state strong enough to weather severe popular discontent and military setbacks, including the deaths of senior leaders.